-Not only did Elijah and Elisha have a standing before God, but they also stood up for God and righteousness in their generation.
-Even when it appeared as if he was the only one, Elijah stood up for God and advanced His cause.
-He would not follow the multitude to do evil, feed on the table of Jezebel, or bow before her.
+Not only did Elijah and Elisha have a standing before God, they also stood up for God and righteousness in their generation.
+Even when it appeared as if he was the only one, yet Elijah stood up for God and advanced His cause.
+He would not follow the multitude to do evil, feed from the table of Jezebel, or bow before her.

 Sadly, many supposed men and women of God today are not known to stand for righteousness or any godly cause.
-They lack the courage or boldness to speak publicly and clearly against injustice, immorality, racism, corruption, and social vices in society.
+They lack the courage or boldness to speak publicly and clearly against injustice, immorality, racism, corruption and such social vices in the society.
 They always strive to be “politically correct” and be in the good books of the ungodly political leaders.
 How sad?